IGARDS/igards.github.io/_pages/industry.md

 * Priority access to students for full-time hiring opportunities
 * Invitations to members-only events to network with faculty, alums, and students

-## Recruitment Membership
-* Priority placement of a two-student team (possibly up to four students) for practicum, mentored by a faculty member
-* Priority access to students for full-time hiring opportunities

 ## Research Membership
 * Priority placement of a two-student team (possibly up to four students) for practicum, mentored by a <b>dedicated</b> faculty member
 * Priority access to students for full-time hiring opportunities